Glossary of Financial Terms

 Capital Expenditures (CAPEX)

-Capital expenditures are costs that occur when purchasing, improving or maintaining physical assets of an investment project.
+Capital Expenditures (CAPEX) are costs that occur when purchasing, improving or maintaining physical assets of an investment project.
 Examples include costs of planning processes, installation or equipment.

 Cash flow